Aamir3644/Car-Rental-Management-System/JDBC & Hibernate.md

 >> A Servlet is a Java-based server-side component used in web application development.
 Servlets extend the functionality of web servers by handling incoming HTTP requests and generating dynamic responses.They are commonly used to create dynamic web pages by generating HTML, JSON, XML, etc.

 ## What is a Web Container or Servlet Container ?
 >> is nothing but server side JVM.
-It is a server side component of a web server that manages the execution of web components. it provides runtime environment for dynamic web components like sevlet ,jsp etc.The primary function of a Web Container is to receive and process HTTP requests, manage the lifecycle of Servlets, and generate responses to be sent back to clients (typically web browsers).
+It is a server side component of a web server that manages the execution of web components. it provides runtime environment for dynamic web components like sevlet ,jsp etc.The primary function of a Web Container is to receive and process HTTP requests, manage the lifecycle of Servlets, and generate responses to be sent back to clients.

 --------------------------------------------------------------------------------------------------------------------------------

+## What is JSON ?
+>> it stands for JavaScript Object Notation.
+JSON is a standard format or data interchange format that uses human-readable text and it is in key-value pairs.
+It is used for transmitting data between client and server.

 ## What is Maven ?
 >> Maven is a widely-used build automation and project management tool for Java (and other) projects.
-It automates tasks like compiling, testing, and packaging, simplifies dependency management, and enforces project structure conventions.
+It automates tasks like compiling, testing, and packaging, simplifies dependency management.
 Developers declare project details in a pom.xml file, and Maven handles the rest, including fetching dependencies from a central repository.

 ## What is JPA ?
 >> The Java Persistence API (JPA) is a specification of Java.
 It is used to persist data between Java object and relational database.